You need more data quality in CRM!

 Sources of error that reduce your data quality

 After considering the criteria for data quality, you can imagine it: The sources of error in data management are manifold.
 The most common errors occur when employees enter data.
 This is especially the case if there are multiple departments that have different approaches or expectations of data analysis.
-In addition, errors often occur, system changes or the merging of data from different sources.
+In addition, errors often occur during system changes or when merging data from different sources.

 Such errors are annoying and produce unreliable results.
 Last but not least, you will be annoyed by the costs incurred.
 The longer errors are carried on unnoticed, the higher the costs for subsequent clean-up, re-evaluation, etc.